Callistus25/Simple_shell/README.md

 ## Simple shell
+This is a simple shell project by a team of [Callistus](https://github.com/Callistus25/Simple_shell/blob/master/README.md) and [Ruth](https://github.com/Ruttigrace12).

 ### Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: